ti8m/DocumentHandler/README.md

 ## Plugin dependencies

-  This plugin depends on cordova-plugin-file
+This plugin depends on cordova-plugin-file.
+If you want to install this plugin you must install first cordova-plugin-file.

-    If you want to install this plugin you must install first cordova-plugin-file
+    cordova plugin add cordova-plugin-file

 ## Install

     npm install -g polarcape-cordova-plugin-document-handler